keithmcnulty/scraping/web_scraping_tutorial.md

 The function has captured the entire content of the page in the form of a special list-type document with two nodes `<head>` and `<body>`.
-Almost always we are interested in the body of a web pages.
+Almost always we are interested in the body of a web page.
 You can select a node using `html_node()` and then see its *child nodes* using `html_children()`.